astericsInrae/asterics-issues/README.md

 This project is meant to report bugs or suggestions for the tool ASTERICS.

-To do so, please, go to the menu "Issues" on the left panel.
+To do so, please, go to the menu "Issues" on the left panel and, when writing your issue, select one of the two templates "Bug" or "Feature_request" for further instructions.

 ## 1. Report a bug